-You can spend countless hours screening thousands of stocks individually to determine their annual dividend rates or simply invest in ETFs that offer a high yield.
+You can spend countless hours screening thousands of stocks individually to determine their annual dividend rates or simply invest in the best high-yield ETFs that offer a high yield.

 High-yield ETFs offer you assets in a basket of companies that reward their shareholders with regular dividends.
 With a few right investments, these outsized payouts can become a reliable source of income for you.
 If you’re a long-term investor looking for stocks with above-average dividends, high-yield ETFs are a solution for your financial needs.